Strawberry Orange Collagen Frozen Pops

-- Wash strawberries and remove the green stems.
+Wash the strawberries and remove the green stems.
 Peel oranges, removing as much of the white pith as you can.

-- Place fruit into the Vitamix.
+Place fruit in the blender.
 Blend on high speed until fruit becomes a frothy liquid.

-- If you prefer smooth, less textured popsicles, strain the fruit juice through a fine mesh sieve.
+If you prefer smooth, less textured pops, strain the fruit juice through a fine mesh sieve.
 The navel oranges should be seedless, but strain the juice if you do happen to see a seed.

-- Place 1–2 strawberry slices (depending on how large the strawberry slices are) into each popsicle mold.
+Place 1–2 strawberry slices (depending on how large the strawberry slices are) into each pop mold.

-- Pour juice into each mold, leaving about one-quarter inch of room at the top (the popsicles will expand some as they freeze).
+Pour juice into each mold, leaving about one-quarter inch of room at the top (the pops will expand some as they freeze).

-- Place tops of the popsicle molds onto the frame and slide into the freezer for about 5 hours, or until frozen solid.
+Place tops of the pop molds onto the frame and slide into the freezer for about 5 hours, or until frozen solid.

-- If using a mold that does not come with sticks, place popsicle mold into the freezer for 2 hours.
+If using a mold that does not come with sticks, place pop mold into the freezer for 2 hours.
 Remove from freezer and insert sticks into the middle of each pop.
 Place back in the freezer for another 3 hours, or until completely frozen.

-- Once frozen, unmold popsicles from the mold and enjoy.
+Once frozen, unmold pops from the mold and enjoy.

 - To store, wrap each popsicle in plastic wrap, place each pop into a resealable bag, or store in a freezer-safe airtight container with a piece of wax or parchment paper separating each pop.

-- Popsicles can be stored for three to four weeks in the freezer before they start to lose their flavor and texture.
+- Pops can be stored for three to four weeks in the freezer before they start to lose their flavor and texture.

-You might also like these other cool collagen recipes:
+You might also like these other collagen recipes: